Coconut Caramel Sauce Recipe

 The photos shown above show a light-colored caramel sauce.
 This is because of the sweetener I used.
 If you use coconut sugar or any other dark-colored, unprocessed sweetener, the color of your caramel will be much darker like the one shown here below.

 When my mom, myself, and Mini Chef traveled to Ireland together in 2013, I started looking at Irish food blogs.
-I came across this one called, Farmette.
+I came across this one called, Farmette (no longer a live blog).
 It’s a delightful blog and has some incredible-looking recipes.
-My recipe here is an adaptation of this one on her site.
+My recipe here is an adaptation of a recipe that was on her site.
 I figured the recipe would be approximately the same using coconut.
 And while there were some very minor adjustments needed, this caramel sauce with coconut milk worked up beautifully with this dairy-free milk and unprocessed sweetener!

 Remember to subscribe to my free newsletter to receive all my latest recipes in your inbox.
 Click here to sign up!